Office of Student Leadership and Civic Engagement

-Applications for the Fall 2016 academic year will open up this fall!
-When the application does open please Click here to apply.
+Applications for the Fall 2018 academic year are currently closed.
+Check back in Fall 2018 for information to apply for the Fall 2019 academic year.
 If you have any questions regarding the application, please contact us at firstname.lastname@example.org or call the office at (954) 262-7179.

-Students must be entering as first time in college as a freshman to be eligible for the Razor's Edge Leadership Scholarship Program.
+Students must be entering as a first time in colleges freshman to be eligible for the Razor's Edge Leadership Scholars Program.

 For more information about Shark Preview please go here. http://www.nova.edu/studentorientation/shark_preview.html